 An expression similar to Euler's equation can be derived which does not involve the magnitude of the anomaly itself, but only the gradient and can be used for solving for anomaly location and depth.
-The algebraic scalar (or dot) product of the radius vector, \overrightarrow{r} , and the gradient vector, $\overrightarrow{\nabla}$ \overrightarrow{T} , taken at any point along the profile is
+The algebraic scalar (or dot) product of the radius vector, $\vec{r}$ , and the gradient vector, $\vec{V}$ , taken at any point along the profile is where

 Figure 52.
-Graphical Solution to Euler's Equation for Depth and Fall-off Rate for Typical Case where
+Graphical Solution to Euler's Equation for Depth and Fall-off Rate for Typical Case and, as before, solving for x, z and n.